eFile ca-now available:

 JUDICIAL COUNCIL ALLOCATIONS TO TRIAL COURTS

-The Trial Court Budget Advisory Committee’s report to the council will be posted online on July 20 and will provide helpful discussion and detail behind the allocations.
-The following is the link to the Judicial Council meetings webpage on the California Courts website: http://www.courts.ca.gov/jcmeetings.htm.
+The Trial Court Budget Advisory Committee’s reports to the council provides helpful discussion and detail behind the allocations, and can be viewed by following the links below on the California Courts website:

 As a reminder, California Rule of Court 10.620(f) requires trial courts to provide notice no later than 15 court days after “[r]eceipt of the annual allocation of the trial court budget from the Judicial Council after enactment of the Budget Act.”
-Since this email serves as notification of courts’ annual allocation for 2017–2018, courts must provide notice no later than August 18, 2017.
-Here are some examples of what courts have done or can do to provide notice (Note: courts may choose another method to comply with the rule and are not limited to these examples):
+Since this email serves as notification of courts’ annual allocation for 2018-19, courts must provide notice no later than Friday, August 10, 2018.

-(a) posting this email and Attachment A of the attached workbook;
+(a) Posting this email and Attachment A of the attached workbook; or